quantumferret/Arduino-DiceRoller/README.md

 1. In a Bash (or similar) shell, clone the repository `git clone https://github.com/quantumferret/Arduino-DiceRoller.git`

-2. Run `cd Arduino-DiceRoller` in your shell
+2. cd into the project directory: `cd Arduino-DiceRoller`

 3. Flash the board
     `./uno_runner.sh artifacts/nswi170-final-project.elf`